Saren-Arterius/VoidSpawn/README.md

 VoidSpawn
 ========

 This is a Craftbukkit plugin.
-A much simpler version of CreeperHeal.
+When a player's Y position is too low in some worlds, teleport him to spawn.

 Usage
 ========

-* Create some explosions.
-* ???
-* PROFIT!!!
+* Prevents players from dying in the void.
+* You have a beautiful spawn in empty world.
+You are too lazy to set WorldGuard protections everywhere and you don't want players to type commands to get back up.

 Commands
 ========
-* **/seh reload** - Reloads the plugin.
+* **/voidspawn reload** - Reloads the plugin.
+* **/voidspawn set [Y limit]** - set this world's Y limit to your Y position [or specified value]
+* **/voidspawn remove [world1] [world2] ...** - disables limit in this world [or all specified worlds]

 Permissions
 ========